Build Instructions

 export PATH=${NOMP_INSTALL_DIR}/bin:${PATH}

-Setting the environment variable and adding NOMP_INSTALL_DIR/bin to PATH will enable you to use lnrun script without using its full path to open documentation, run tests, debug tests, etc. You can update the shell configuration file automatically by passing –update-shell to lnbuild script.
-You have to open a new shell in order for changes to take affect in case you update the shell configuration file.
+Setting the environment variable and adding NOMP_INSTALL_DIR/bin to PATH will enable you to use the lnrun script without using its full path to open documentation, run tests, debug tests, etc.

-Use lnbuild –help to see all the available options supported by lnbuild script.
+Use lnbld –help to see all the available options supported by the lnbld script.

 You might additionally want to specify OpenCL library path as below if CMake can’t find OpenCL: